LineaLabs/lineapy/docs/source/references/configurations.rst

 Interactive Mode
 ----------------

-During an interactive session, you can change the lineapy configuration items listed above with :code:`lineapy.options.set(key, value)`.
+During an interactive session, you can change the lineapy configuration items listed above with ``lineapy.options.set(key, value)``.

 However, if you change the LineaPy database(with `LINEAPY_DATABASE_CONNECTION_STRING`), LineaPy will reset your ENTIRE notebook session since LineaPy is saving node information eagerly to the backend database.
 It only makessense to reset the session when the backend database is changed since you cannot retrieve previous information from the new database.